aaronlord/onedowntwoup/_posts/2016-02-23-i2i-motorcycle-academy.md

 It was not like that.

-Tom, the guy who runs i2i, emailed us a week before the event asking what we wanted to learn on the day, so he could somewhat tailor the day for us.
+Tom had emailed us a week before the event asking what we wanted to learn on the day, so he could somewhat tailor the day for us.
 For me, it was the aforementioned insecure/uncomfortable feeling.

 Without giving too much away, the morning was spent doing slow speed handling drills.
 The idea being that Tom would break down the fundamentals of bike control and rebuild it with evidence based drills.